Common questions asked about Ed’s Campervans

 – Registration.
 Your car will come with a current Warrant of Fitness, but you may

-– Bedding and Kitchen.
-We do not provide items such as blankets, storage containers, cooking utensils and pillows, as so many customers like to select their own.
-K-mart, The Warehouse, Briscoes, Storage Box and Farmers are all popular shops for goods.
+– Kitting Out Your Vehicle.
+We do not provide items such as fry pans, a kettle, lamps or cooking utensils.
+K-mart, The Warehouse, Briscoes, Storage Box and Farmers are all popular shops for goods

 Buy Back Option